 There are two decent sized waterfalls along Buaraba creek plus a pretty cascade.

-A short walk in Ravensbourne National Park through rainforest with information boards about Indigenous culture and also timber.
+A short walk in Ravensbourne National Park through rainforest with information boards about Indigenous culture and native trees/plants.